vigneshavm/Interview-questions/angular.md

 ### Angular CLI

- - Angular CLI is a command-line interface tool that helps scaffold, build, test, and deploy Angular apps.
+ - Angular CLI is a command-line interface tool that helps generating the basic structure and boilerplate code, build, test, and deploy Angular apps.

 Examples:
  - ng new app-name